AdobeDocs/launch-learn.en/help/mobile-ios-objective-c-implementation/audience-manager.md

 ---
 title: Implement Adobe Audience Manager
 description: Learn how to implement Adobe Audience Manager on your website using Server-Side Forwarding and Launch.
 This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
-solution: Experience Platform Launch, Mobile SDK, Audience Manager
+solution: Experience Platform Launch, Data Collection, Audience Manager
 feature: Extensions
 ---